pathverse-inc/pathverse-status/memory-bank/techContext.md

 2. **Static Generation**: JSON files must be in `public/`
    - Can be imported with `@/public/` alias
    - Bundled at build time

+3. **Component Organization**: Components in `app/coms/` directory
+   - Co-located with pages for easy imports
+   - Modular architecture for maintainability
+   - TypeScript for type safety

 ## Tool Usage Patterns